Some subjects cannot be broached without profuse apologies. As we say in Ghana Taflatse seven times for my Sakalogue on something so smelly.

 Whiles shopping on the high streets in London in February 1998, I felt a strong call of nature.
 Incidentally it was on that trip that I adopted the name Ogyakromian.
 Luckily I located a mobile toilet right there in the middle of everywhere.
 As soon as the door moved to close position and Ogyakromian prepared to dialogue with nature, I saw a note on the closed door advising users of the system that the door is programmed to open AUTOMATICALLY after 15 minutes.
 What?
 "What if the system mistimed my session and flings open after 2 minutes?"
 "I wasn't wearing a watch, what if I misjudge 15 minutes?"
 As these thoughts flushed through my mind, I decided that was it, I wasn't going expose myself to an opprobrium of this magnitude, I was out of the place before you could cross the last 't' in the word toilet.
 I don't know who put an upper limit of 15 minutes on a session with nature, but with the KVIP system, the owners of the toilet didn't have to worry about such issues, you will only stay in that room if you have to be there, the stench will kick you out, no electronics required.

 Sometimes I do wonder why people in certain areas in Accra queue to vote for politicians who cannot even guarantee them a decent place to exercise one of the most private rights of a citizen.
 The approach to solving this problem has always been half-hearted.
 For instance, in the heat of Rawlings' revolution, he is reported to have said that people with two WCs in their homes must transfer one to the people of Nima.
 Brilliant Solution: It is more difficult to bring dignity to the millions who need it by providing them with toilets, why not strip dignity off the few who have it by taking toilets away from them to create equality at the baseline.
 Other solutions have been capitalist in nature.
-Long before the Internet was invented, toilet hotspots were
+Long before the Internet was invented, t

 created in